 To make a match between a Japanese font and an alphabetic font, sometimes shifting of the baseline of one of the pair is needed.
-In pTEX, this is achieved by setting \passelineshift (or \taselineshift) to a non-zero length (the baseline of ALchar is shifted below).
+In pTeX, this is achieved by setting \ybaselineshift (or \tbaselineshift) to a non-zero length (the baseline of ALchar is shifted below).
 However, for documents whose main language is not Japanese, it is good to shift the baseline of Japanese fonts, but not that of alphabetic fonts.
-Because of this, LuaTEX-ja can independently set the shifting amount of the baseline of alphabetic fonts and that of Japanese fonts.
+Because of this, LuaTeX-ja can independently set the shifting amount of the baseline of alphabetic fonts and that of Japanese fonts.

-Horizontal writing (yoko direction) etc. Vertical writing(tate direction) Alphabetic fonts Japanese fonts yalbaselineshift parameter yjabaselineshift parameter talbaselineshift parameter tjabaselineshift parameter
+Horizontal writing (yoko direction) etc. Vertical writing(tate direction) Alphabetic fonts yalbaselineshift parameter talbaselineshift parameter Japanese fonts yjabaselineshift parameter tjabaselineshift parameter